Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Experiments

 We evaluate the overall quality of the translated grasps using two key metrics: success rate under physical perturbations and configuration diversity across generated samples.
 Table~\ref{tab:main_metrics} (left and middle blocks) reports these metrics across three grasp translation tasks: Human$\rightarrow$Allegro (H$\rightarrow$A), Human$\rightarrow$Shadow (H$\rightarrow$S), and Shadow$\rightarrow$Allegro (S$\rightarrow$A), as well as their mean.

-Among all methods, our approach using the Jacobian-based OT cost achieves the highest mean success rate and outperforms other baselines by a substantial margin.
-Notably, the Jacobian variant also shows consistent improvements across all tasks, demonstrating its ability to preserve functionally effective contact configurations despite differences in morphology.
-The GWH-based model also performs competitively, which suggests that both wrench- and control-aligned transport costs are particularly effective for grasp transfer.
-Qualitative results in Fig.~\ref{fig:qual} (\textit{left}) also show that our method can generate stable grasps across variants, even when the source grasp is sub-optimal.
-In contrast, object-agnostic methods like RFP may fail to form valid grasps due to a lack of fine-grained contact reasoning.
+Our method significantly outperforms all baselines in terms of grasp success rate.
+Our approach using the Jacobian-based OT cost and GWH-based variants achieves the highest mean success rates (67.45\% and 66.34\%, respectively), which suggests that both wrench- and control-aligned transport costs are particularly effective for grasp transfer.
+The IK-style optimization baselines, Dex-Retargeting~\cite{qin2023anyteleop} and CrossDex Retargeting Module~\cite{yuan2024cross}, perform poorly.
+Their focus on select links often ignores collisions with other parts of the hand (e.g., the palm), leading to a high rate of physically invalid grasps.
+In contrast, our generative approach learns to produce configurations that respect the full-hand morphology.
+Qualitative results in Fig.~\ref{fig:qual} (\textit{left}) further illustrate that our method generates stable grasps even from sub-optimal source poses where baselines fail.

-On the diversity metric, the Contact OT model achieves the highest average joint-space variation.
+On the diversity metric, our contact-based variant achieves the highest mean diversity, producing a wide range of plausible grasps.
 This highlights that our methods can generate diverse grasp configurations while maintaining physical feasibility.
 Interestingly, other OT costs show lower diversity despite achieving high success rates, indicating that geometric alignment alone may lead to more conservative grasps.
+While the diffusion baseline is also highly diverse, our method achieves this while demonstrating superior performance on stability and functional alignment.

+In addition to performance, our approach offers significant computational advantages over optimization-based baselines.
+Methods like RobotFingerPrint~\cite{khargonkar2024robotfingerprint} require costly per-grasp iterative optimization, leading to an average inference time of over 5 seconds.
+In contrast, our generative method amortizes this cost through batch processing.
+With 100 integration steps, our model achieves an average inference time of approximately 0.8 seconds per grasp, comparable to the diffusion baseline and substantially faster than RobotFingerPrint.
+While lightweight methods like CrossDex~\cite{yuan2024cross} are faster due to their single-pass architecture, our approach provides a strong balance between computational efficiency and the generation of high-quality, physically robust grasps.
+A more detailed efficiency report is included in Appendix~\ref{sec:eff_report}.